Getting started with data analysis#

 #

 Fortunately, skipping over rows is easy to do when reading data with pandas.
-We just need to add the skiprows parameter when we read the file, listing the number of rows to skip (8 in this case).
-Let’s try reading the datafile again, and this time defining the skiprows parameter.
+We just need to add the skiprows parameter when we read the file, listing the number of rows to skip (eight in this case).
+Let’s try reading the data file again, this time including the skiprows parameter.

-Let’s check how the data looks like now:
+Let’s see what the data looks like now.

 data.head()